Wild Atlantic Way

 The Wild Atlantic Way on Ireland’s west coast leads you through one of the world’s most dramatic coastal landscapes, a landscape on the edge of Europe that has shaped the development of its people, communities and settlements, a landscape that has inspired its own particular language, literature, art, song and dance.
 It’s a place of many natural features - seascapes, sea-life, cliffs, mountains, glens, loughs, trails and pathways.
 It’s a place to experience nature at its wildest, a place to explore the history of the Gaels and their religion; a place to experience great events, great food and drink, great music and the craic.

-For a sample of the experiences that can be discovered on the Wild Atlantic Way please view some of the following videos :
+A sample of the experiences that can be discovered on the Wild Atlantic Way in of the following videos :